Polynomial Stein operators: a noncommutative algebra perspective: Further proofs

 \subsection{Acknowledgements}

-Parts (a) and (b) of Proposition \ref{prop:PSO_General_Targets} were inspired by an excellent suggestion of one of the reviewers of our paper \cite{a-g-g-algebraic-stein-operators}, who commented on the connection between Stein's method and holonomic function theory.
+Parts (a) and (b) of Proposition \ref{prop:PSO_General_Targets}, and Proposition \ref{holprop} were inspired by an excellent suggestion of one of the reviewers of our paper \cite{a-g-g-algebraic-stein-operators}, who commented on the connection between Stein's method and holonomic function theory.
+RG is funded in part by EPSRC grant EP/Y008650/1 and and EPSRC grant UKRI068.